-Response To Intervention @ Pierrepont
+Response To Intervention - Pierrepont School

-MR. STAVROS SISKAS - RTI COORDINATOR
+MR. STAVROS SISKAS - RTI CHAIRPERSON

-Please note as The Coordinator of The RTI Program at Pierrepont School, Mr. Siskas does not identify students for program participation.
+Please note as The Chairperson of The RTI Program at Pierrepont School, Mr. Siskas does not identify students for program participation.
 The Identification Process is a collaborative decision made by the child's fellow classroom teacher for that specific content area as well as the RTI Teacher for that grade level/ discipline.
 Should you have further questions in regards to your child being recommended to receive RTI Class Support, Mr. Siskas is happy to answer any questions.

 RTI Class Support in Math & ELA